uccser/cs-field-guide/docs/source/getting_started/project_structure.rst

 The ``csfieldguide/`` directory also contains the following files:

+- ``gulpfile.js``

+  -  This file is where all gulp code belongs.
+     This file is also where gulp tasks are defined.

+- ``make-interactive-thumbnails.js``

+  - A script for generating interactive thumbnails.

 - ``manage.py``

   - A file created by Django used to manage the Django web system.
     Don't modify the contents of this file.

+- ``package.json``

+  - npm's configuration file for projects and modules.
+    Here we include any dependencies the project has.